 Spouse will refuse to sign off on a divorce decree

 The judge cannot force your spouse to sign a divorce decree but it won’t stop the court from ordering the divorce.
 An agreed divorce decree is the easiest and typically the cheapest way to obtain a divorce in Texas.
 If your spouse will not agree to the terms of the decree then a hearing can occur and a trial will take place on the divorce.
 The result of that trial will be a divorce.
 Then the judge will sign the decree even if your spouse does not.
 All this accomplishes is dragging out the process and costing a lot of money.
 It won’t stop the divorce.

-Spouse insists on making the Tarrant County divorce as difficult as possible
+Spouse insists on making the Texas divorce as difficult as possible

 There are a number of annoying and potentially expensive routes your spouse can take to delay the divorce; but ultimately it won’t prevent the divorce.
 There is no way to drag out a divorce indefinitely.
 At a certain point the court will run out of patience to give continuances and you can drive that divorce.
 Often when spouses threaten to drag out the divorce and make it difficult, the threats turn out to be empty threats.

 Here’s a very serious issue.
 If threats exist to cause harm to a living being or property then they need serious consideration.
 You need to hire an attorney, if you haven’t already.
 Let your attorney file for orders restricting your spouse from access to the target of the threats.
 These threats by themselves have no impact on delaying a divorce beyond trying to scare you into staying.
 Threats of domestic violence can actually accelerate a divorce in some cases.